Billy’s Bar – a New York Institution

-Some Internet sleuthing has unearthed further information on Billy’s (the correct spelling it seems), a long-established Manhattan bar and restaurant.
-I discussed yesterday that a 1936 image showed 1800’s-era beer pumps on the back bar.
+Sleuthing has unearthed further information on Billy’s (the correct spelling it seems), a long-established Manhattan bar and restaurant.
+I discussed the bar yesterday, including that a 1936 photo of Billy’s shows 1800s-era handpumps on the back bar.

 Billy’s was founded in 1870.
-Initially it was on 1st Avenue approaching 56th Street, then on the southeast corner of that intersection, and finally three blocks south of that location, near 52nd Street.
+Initially it was on 1st Avenue approaching 56th Street, then on the southeast corner of that intersection, and finally it moved three blocks south, near 52nd Street.
 Unfortunately it closed in 2004, a run of 134 years.

-Food and restaurant writer Ruth Reichl reviewed Billy’s 21 years ago for the New York Times, see here.
+The food and restaurant writer, Ruth Reichl, reviewed Billy’s 21 years ago for the New York Times, see here.
 This is likely how it was until closing in 2004.

-In the Victorian image below, we see the same kind of hand pumps Billy’s still had in place in 1936 in busy Manhattan, which it probably installed in 1870.
-Nothing in Western culture connoted greater modernity than the New York of George Gershwin, yet as always, past and present are interwoven.
-(The past isn’t even past, William Faulkner said).
-The hand pumps shown can be seen to this day in hundreds of English pubs and are used in exactly the same way as in Victoria’s time.
-Many American and Canadian bars have brought the equipment back as part of the retro ethos which characterizes the craft brewing scene generally.
+In the Victorian image below we see the same kind of hand pumps still in place at Billy’s in busy 1936 Manhattan, which probably were installed in 1870.
+Nothing in Western culture suggested greater modernity than George Gershwin’s Manhattan, yet as always, past and present are interwoven.
+The past isn’t even past, as William Faulkner said.

-Note re image: the image above was sourced from the Internet and believed in the public domain.
+Note re image: the image above is believed in the public domain.
 Used for educational and historical purposes.
 All feedback welcomed.